netsatan/validatecsv/README.md

 # validatecsv
 [![Build Status](https://travis-ci.com/netsatan/validatecsv.svg?branch=master)](https://travis-ci.com/netsatan/validatecsv)
 ## What is it?
-It's a small project created in Groovy allowing you to test if generated CSV is valid in terms of data types, cell lenght, format etc.
+It's a small project created in Groovy allowing you to test if generated CSV is valid in terms of data types, cell length, format etc.

 It can be used to help you make sure that data exported from your system is correct and as a safeguard for data sanitization.